k4rz4/angelica-polkadot-challenge/README.md

 score = outside + inside * pupils
 ```

-See the original challenge for the full wording.
+See the [original challenge](https://gist.github.com/kmdupr33/8bab92e762d367de9455183abe04f38f) for the full wording and the ASCII art.

 ## Run